 Why We Need Nootropics

 Then we have nutrition absorption problems associated with aging.
 Research shows that older adults’ ability to absorb and utilize many nutrients becomes less efficient.[ix]
 Meaning nutrient requirements increase.
-Including the need for specific nootropics to not only optimize, but actually maintain optimal brain function.
+Increasing the need for specific nootropics to not only optimize, but actually maintain optimal brain function.

 Beans, Greens, Nuts & Seafood